 The most successful project leaders are clear about what they want.
 Not just as project objectives but right down to the end product and components.
 The more they know about their requirements the more specific they are able to be about it.
-As a result the supply chain understand the expectations and are able to spend their time thinking about innovative ways to provide the solution rather than waste time trying to understand what is being asked for.
+As a result the supply chain can clearly understand the expectations and match quality standards.
+They can then spend their time thinking about innovative solutions rather than wasting it trying to understand what is being asked for.
 These principles are transferable to all sectors and industries; whether it be a physical product or a management process.

 Take a few seconds to think about a product or process that you think is excellent.
 It has similar characteristics – it does everything you expect, it is intuitive to understand or use, it works every time etc. It might be the way that you can buy online in one click, the process for booking a flight or the new car you just bought.
-The key thing is that you are satisfied or more than satisfied with your purchase.
+Your satisfaction with the purchase is the key.
 At the end of a good project the client should feel satisfied with both the process for delivery and the final delivered product.
 The best projects have a robust approach to quality management that can be captured in the three main elements; scope, quality management approach and quality management system.

 - Defining quality: often captured in drawings, models and specifications.

-- Quality control: defining the manner in which you will check that quality is being achieved i.e. ISO standards or hold points in programmes for tests to be carried out.
+- Quality control: defining the manner in which you will check that quality is being achieved i.e. ISO standards or hold points in programmes.

 - Quality assurance: the checks that you will insist upon to ensure that the product is right.
 This might be a clerk of works, a peer review or a specialist audit.

-- Quality improvement: the process that you will instigate to ensure that any quality defects are put right, lessons learnt and then fed back to ensure it does not happen again in this project or future projects.
+- Quality Improvement is an instigated process that will correct any quality defects.
+Lessons learnt are then fed back to ensure these mistakes do not happen again in this or any future project.